AlfrescoPremierServices/alfresco-db-queries/README.md

   - List Site Activities
   - List Workflows and Tasks
   - Solr Memory Configuration
+  - JMX changes
   - Export Report
-  - etc

   Works with Postgres, MySQL, Oracle and MS-SQL databases.

 ### Technologies

 This project has been developed with a number of open source projects such as:
-  - Build using Maven
+  - Built using Maven
   - Developed using Spring-Boot (https://projects.spring.io/spring-boot/)
   - Using Thymeleaf server-side Java template engine for manipulating object on HTML pages (http://www.thymeleaf.org/)
   - Using Bootstrap for Front-End Web development (http://getbootstrap.com/)